Evaluation of Developmental Math Pathways and Student Outcomes

 What We’ve Learned So Far

-A May 2017 policy brief described modestly encouraging first-semester outcomes for the first two DCMP study cohorts (fall 2015 and spring 2016).
-The curriculum and pedagogy of the DCMP courses were implemented with fidelity, and students in these classes were generally having a qualitatively different experience with math instruction.
-Additionally, after one semester, DCMP students were more likely than control group students to have enrolled in and passed developmental math courses and to have earned developmental math credits.
+A May 2017 policy brief described modestly encouraging first-semester outcomes for the first two cohorts of DCMP students (fall 2015 and spring 2016).
+After one semester, DCMP students were more likely than control group students to have enrolled in and passed developmental math courses and to have earned developmental math credits.
+The curriculum and pedagogy of the DCMP courses were implemented with fidelity, and students in these classes were generally having a qualitatively different experience with math instruction than their peers in the control group.
 However, some colleges experienced challenges related to the additional time required to advise DCMP students into multiple math pathways and the need to ensure that the math courses align with four-year colleges’ transfer requirements.

 A final report including the full study sample will be published in 2019.